 Skip to content

-AI Agent
+AI agent

 Quick Setup

 2. Add a model — Click Add Model in the settings page and configure an LLM provider.
-Supported providers: anthropic, openai, openai-codex, gemini, openrouter, zai, local (Ollama, vLLM, etc.).
+Supported providers: anthropic, openai, openai-codex, gemini, openrouter, zai, opencode, local (Ollama, vLLM, etc.).

 For openai-codex, connect the ChatGPT Plus/Pro subscription in the model form before saving the model.